 WWE issued the following:

 WWE, a publicly traded company (NYSE: WWE), is an integrated media organization and recognized leader in global entertainment.
-The company consists of a portfolio of businesses that create and deliver original content 52 weeks a year to a global audience.
+The Company consists of a portfolio of businesses that create and deliver original content 52 weeks a year to a global audience.
 WWE is committed to family-friendly entertainment on its television programming, pay-per-view, digital media and publishing platforms.
-WWE’s TV-PG, family-friendly programming can be seen in more than 800 million homes worldwide in 28 languages.
-WWE Network, the first-ever 24/7 over-the-top premium network that includes all live pay-per-views, scheduled programming and a massive video-on-demand library, is currently available in more than 180 countries.
-The company is headquartered in Stamford, Conn., with offices in New York, Los Angeles, London, Mexico City, Mumbai, Shanghai, Singapore, Dubai, Munich and Tokyo.
+WWE’s TV-PG programming can be seen in more than 900 million homes worldwide in 28 languages through world-class distribution partners including NBCUniversal, FOX Sports, BT Sport, Sony India and Rogers.
+The award-winning WWE Network includes all live pay-per-views, scheduled programming and a massive video-on-demand library and is currently available in more than 180 countries.
+In the United States, NBCUniversal’s streaming service, Peacock, is the exclusive home to WWE Network.
+The Company is headquartered in Stamford, Conn., with offices in New York, Los Angeles, Orlando, Dubai, London, Mexico City, Mumbai, Munich, Riyadh, Shanghai, Singapore and Tokyo.